track-asia/trackasia-native/README.md

 ## Qt

-Please check out the [`trackasia/trackasia-native-qt` repository](https://github.com/track-asia/trackasia-native-qt) to learn how to intergrate TrackAsia Native with a Qt project.
+Please check out the [`trackasia/trackasia-native-qt` repository](https://github.com/track-asia/trackasia-native-qt) to learn how to integrate TrackAsia Native with a Qt project.

 ## Other Platforms